ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 ## The read-only replica
 {: #the-read-only-replica}

-On the _Read Replicas_ tab of a read-only replica, _Replication_ contains its name and region, and the name and region of its leader.
+On the _Read replicas_ tab of a read-only replica, _Replication_ contains its name and region, and the name and region of its leader.
 It also has buttons to resync the read-only replica and to promote it.

-### Checking Replication Status
+### Checking replication status
 {: #checking-replication-status}

 You must monitor replication as replication status is not automatically monitored.